Check for solution:

 Hidden singles

-Hidden singles are in fact naked singles that occur once you add a new digit to a row or a column.
-Keep your pencil notes updated and check them often through the game to find these.
+Hidden singles are, in fact, naked singles that occur once you add a new digit to a row or a column.
+Keep your pencil notes updated and check them often throughout the game to find these.

 Naked pairs